top of page

 Canadians Eyeing the London Job Market

-2. Navigating Automated Recruitment
+2. Navigating Automated Recruitment Systems

-3. Diversity and Inclusion are Central
+3. Diversity and Inclusion Matter

-5. Your Personal Brand Speaks Volumes
+5. Your Personal Brand Matters

 Additional Tip: Embrace the Local Context